Clube da Esquina by Milton Nascimento & LĂŽ Borges

 03:45

-referring to the early expeditions into colonial Brazil that sought to explore
+referring to the early expeditions into colonial Brazil that explored the

 00:04